What Is Criminal Law vs Civil Law?

 Whenever an individual or organization accuses another individual or organization of negligence regarding a legal duty, that creates the foundation for a civil case.
 The person who feels wronged is the plaintiff and the person accused of negligence is the defendant.
 The plaintiff takes the defendant to federal or state court with the intention of the defendant either compensating the plaintiff for damages or fulfilling a duty, sometimes both.

-Corporations, the federal government and individuals have the right to bring civil cases to federal court for violations of constitutional rights or federal statutes.
+Corporations, the federal government, and individuals have the right to bring civil cases to federal court for violations of constitutional rights or federal statutes.
 An example of this is a person suing a local police department for racial profiling or a violation of constitutional rights.

 What Are Criminal Cases?

 Anyone who stands formally accused of a crime receives either a misdemeanor or a felony.
 A state’s attorney’s office (usually referred to as a District Attorney) takes on state crimes.
 On the other hand, the United States Attorney’s Office handles federal crimes.
-With these cases, anyone deemed a victim in the crime does not bring the criminal case against the accused, like in a civil case.
+In these cases, anyone deemed a victim in the crime does not bring a criminal case against the accused, like in a civil case.
 Instead, the government prosecutes the accused.
 One essential fact here is that there need not be a victim for a criminal case to exist, such as driving while under the influence of drugs or alcohol.
 Sometimes, serious offenses have the potential to lead to harm to others, which is reason enough for criminal charges.

 If a court finds the accused guilty of committing a crime, the person receives a sentence.
 Examples of sentences include:

-• Imprisonment
+- Imprisonment

-• Paying a fine, restitution or another monetary penalty
+- Paying a fine, restitution or another monetary penalty

-• Supervision in the community
+- Supervision in the community

-• A combination of the three
+- A combination of the three

 Usually, criminal cases allow for a trial by jury.